You'll never sell a £60k product with just an email and a tweet

 The emphasis on digital marketing has affected investment in other channels.
 So have we lost sight of the benefits that ‘live’ human interaction can bring to B2B sales?

 The rise in digital marketing seems set to continue.
-Its speed of delivery, measurability and low entry cost make digital an attractive tool for any Marketing Manager.
+Its speed of delivery, measurability, and low entry cost make digital an attractive tool for any Marketing Manager.

 The chart below shows advertising spend for major channels during the period 2000-2013*.
 While virtually all channels saw a drop in spend, the internet saw a rapid rise, going from the bottom of the chart to pole position.